 The standard backstitch makes for a nice outline in hand embroidery.
 It's perfect for lettering (both in a single or double layer) or for outlining block lettering.

-Then, as the name suggests, you bring the needle back and pass through at the end of the previous stitch to create a full line.
+Bring the needle back and pass through at the end of the previous stitch to create a full line.

 Pull the needle through and move forward in the same way until you stitch the whole letter.
-Using shorter stitches around the curves helps keep the letter shape.

 Stem Stitch Letters